vsariola/pakettic/README.md

 - Similarly, different optimization heuristics produce slightly different results.
 Try different heuristics e.g. with `-alahc`, `-adlas` or `-aanneal`.
 - To avoid re-optimizing all the expressions every time, do a long optimization run, study the results and change your expressions to the forms that pack well.
-Set the number of steps with `-s`.
+Set the number of steps with `-s`; `-s0` iterates forever.
+Intermediate results are saved.
 Use command-line argument `-p` to always print a reasonably readable version of the best solution when one is found.
 - By default, pakettic only includes CODE and DEFAULT chunks.
 DEFAULT indicates that before loading the cart, TIC-80 loads the default cart, setting default palette, waveforms etc. If you don't need the default